 When she bade her mother goodnight, it was with a sense of accomplishment.

-She was too tired to give Ifunanya a call back, but texted her to know the conversation went just as she thought it would.
+She was too tired to give Ifunanya a call back, but she texted her to let her know the conversation had gone just as she thought it would.

 Apparently, she spoke too soon.